oracle-livelabs/oci/terraform-infrastructure/data-load/data-load.md

 This lab assumes you have:
 * An Oracle Cloud account
 * Familiarity with Networking is desirable, but not required
-* Some understanding of cloud, networking, Terraform terms is helpful
+* Some understanding of cloud, networking, and Terraform
 * Familiarity with Oracle Cloud Infrastructure (OCI) is helpful